Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 The logging configuration properties can be found in the `log4j2.xml` file located at `src/main/resources` folder.

-**_Note:_** During the build process this file is going to be built into the executable jar, but it is also possible to override it from by an external file.
+**_Note:_** During the build process this file is going to be built into the executable JAR, but it is also possible to override it by an external file.
 For that use the following command when starting the system:
 ```
 java -jar arrowhead-serviceregistry-x.x.x
      -Dlog4j.configurationFile=path-to-external-file